Is Sleep Apnea Hereditary?

 Despite your risk factors, the most important fact is that there is help available for OSA.
 If you have trouble sleeping, see your doctor early.
 If you are at risk for OSA, solutions exist for this disorder.
 See your doctor to find out what types of treatments might work for you.

 Many medical solutions for obstructive sleep apnea can leave you falling asleep easier, staying asleep longer, and waking up feeling refreshed again.
+Continuous positive airway pressure (CPAP) is a primary treatment option that has shown therapeutic benefits, including improved glycemic control, cardiovascular health, and cognitive function.
 Isn’t that what we all need to lead productive and satisfying lives?

 We Can Help